deividbotina-alv/rtrppg/README.md

 ## Acknowledgments

+- The example video used belong to the VIPL-HR database proposed by Niu, Xuesong, et al [1].
+- The baseline network was based on the following repository: https://github.com/ZitongYu/PhysNet

+## References
-- The example videos used belong to the VIPL-HR database proposed in: Niu, Xuesong, et al. "VIPL-HR: A multi-modal database for pulse estimation from less-constrained face video."
-Asian conference on computer vision.
+[1] Niu, Xuesong, Hu Han, Shiguang Shan, and Xilin Chen.
+"VIPL-HR: A multi-modal database for pulse estimation from less-constrained face video."
+In Asian conference on computer vision, pp. 562-576.
 Springer, Cham, 2018.

-- The baseline network was based on the following repository: https://github.com/ZitongYu/PhysNet